Mahmud Begada: Administration

-His religious ardour, his love of justice, his bravery, and his wise measures entitle Mahmúd to the highest place among the Gujarát kings.
-One of the measures which the Mirăt-i-Sikandari specially notices is his continuance of land grants to the son of the holder, and in cases where there was no male issue of half the grant to the daughter.
 His firm policy of never ousting the landholder except for proved oppression or exaction was productive of such prosperity that the revenue increased two, three and in some cases tenfold.
 The roads were safe from freebooters and trade was secure.
 A rule forbidding soldiers to borrow money at interest is favourably noticed.
 A special officer was appointed to make advances to needy soldiers with the power to recover from their pay in fixed instalments.
-Mahmúd also devoted much attention to the culture of fruit trees.
+Mahmud also devoted much attention to the culture of fruit trees.
+Hospitals were opened and medicines freely given to the sick.
+The poor received clothes and free medicines alike.

+Military

-In Mahmúd's reign an instance is mentioned of the form of compensation.
-Some merchants bringing horses and other goods for sale from Irák and Khurásán were plundered in Sirohi limits.
-The king caused them to give in writing the price of their horses and stuffs, and paying them from his own treasury recovered the amount from the Rája of Sirohi.
+He doubled the strength of the army.
+He continued to give the land grants of the fief-holders to their sons.
+Half of the grant went to their daughters if there were no male heir in the family.
+In Mahmud's reign an instance is mentioned of the form of compensation.
+Some merchants bringing horses and other goods for sale from Iraq and Khurasan were plundered in Sirohi limits.
+The king caused them to give in writing the price of their horses and stuffs and paying them from his own treasury recovered the amount from the Raja of Sirohi.

+He led expeditions against the Rajput states and conquered them one after another.
+The conquest and annexation of Junagarh, Dwarka, and Champaner extended the frontiers of the kingdom.
+He adopted non-aggressive policies against any Muslim state.
+Being a devout Muslim he carried out religious war against the Hindu subjects.

+Art and culture

+Mahmud Begada patronized of art and literature.
+He valued the works of contemporary scholars.
+He built many colleges and mosques for education.
+The architecture during his period is known as the Begarh style of architecture.
+Observing Islamic laws statues and sculptures were never patronized.
+No fragment of Muslim architecture in Gujarat during his period lasted till this day.